zunaed-88/Concrete_Cracks/README.md

 - Allows training on custom datasets.
 - Evaluates the performance of the classifiers and compares their results.

-## Installation

-To set up the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/image-classifier.git`
-2. Navigate to the project directory: `cd image-classifier`

 ## Usage

 ### Training